0x78654C/xTerminal/README.md

-    logoff -- It force logoff current user. mkdir -- It creates a directory in the curent place. mkfile -- It creates a file in the curent place. edit -- Opens a file in Notepad(for now). cp -- Check file/folder permissions.
+    logoff -- It force logoff current user. mkdir -- It creates a directory in the curent place. mkfile -- It creates a file in the curent place. edit -- Opens a file in Notepad(default).
+To set a new text editor you must use following command: edit set "Path to editor" cp -- Check file/folder permissions.
     speedtest -- Makes an internet speed test based on speedtest.net API. email -- Email sender client for Microsoft (all), Yahoo, Gmail!